All Episodes

 Hello.

-Fogus Awley Gay Guido's from New Orleans.
+Fogus Pony Gay Diddos from New Orleans.

 Commissioner Goodell has a very good blueprint to deal with Belichick and the Patriots, as he did with the Saints.

-He he accused them of doing something on Wednesday and proved all his evidence said they did something on Thursday.
+With the Saints, he accused them of doing something on Wednesday and proved all his evidence said they did something on Thursday.

-It was a big non sequitur.
+It was a big non-sequitur.

-It never ever lined up.
+It never, ever lined up.

 Is that what you're saying?

-No, it was all uh it was all a a uh uh shell game.
+No, it was all a shell game.

 It was never based on injury.